Jordan-2113/CI-CD-tool/README.md

 # Sample CI/CD Code

 Mile Two’s DevSecOps services are designed to help drive improvements in software delivery, operations and compliance.
-In this article we want to share with you, in some detalil, how this is accomplished by pointing at several coding samples that illistrates our approach to certain DevSecOps capabiities.
+In this article we want to share with you, in some detail, how this is accomplished by pointing at several coding samples that illustrates our approach to certain DevSecOps capabilities.

 This repo is structured as follows: